Skip to content

 As all children respond to treatment and develop differently, you may find only some of the sections in this guide helpful.
 Your child’s clinical team can advise you on this.
 You might find some sections in ‘Looking After Your Child who has SMA Type 3’ more helpful.

-Since late 2016, the gradual worldwide introduction of drug treatments for children, young people and adults who have SMA Type 2 has seen positive outcomes for many.
+Since 2016, new disease-modifying drug treatments have had positive results for many children, young people and adults who have SMA Type 2.

 The impact of SMA Type 2 and how children respond to any drug treatment varies greatly from child to child and may change over time.

-In the UK, the NHS funds the two currently possible treatments for children, young people and adults who have SMA Type 2.
-Your child’s medical team will talk you through what is known about each one, the benefits and any risks, and with you decide on the one that is the best option for your child.
+In the UK, the NHS currently funds two possible treatments for children, young people and adults who have SMA Type 2.
+Your child’s medical team will talk you through what is known about each one, the benefits and any risks.
+They will decide with you on the best option for your child.

 Your child should receive care and support from a multidisciplinary healthcare team.
 The number of people in this team can feel a bit overwhelming, but they all have an important role to play.
-You may have contact with specialists in:
+Over time, you may have contact with hospital and community specialists, including in:

 • neuromuscular conditions